magento/devdocs/src/guides/v2.3/extension-dev-guide/indexing.md

 ### Indexer status {#m2devgde-indexing-status}

-Depending on whether index data is up to date, an indexer status value is one of the following :
+Depending on whether index data is up to date, an indexer status value is one of the following:

 Database Status|Admin Status|Description
 `valid`|Ready|Data is synchronized, no reindex required